amsainju/adr/README.md

 # adr
 Data reader for the ARENA 313 modules.

+## Current status
+Linux development is underway.
+The system *should* still build under Windows, but this will likely be broken as development continues.
+Contact me for more fine-grain updates.

 ## Release version
 The release version of this software may be downloaded from the 'binaries' subdirectory.